esi/esi-issues/README.md

 ## Questions?

-Join us on tweetfleet slack, in the #esi channel.
-If you're not on tweetfleet slack yet, [get an invite here](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/).
+Join us on Tweetfleet Slack, in the #esi channel.
+If you're not on Tweetfleet Slack yet, [get an invite here](https://www.fuzzwork.co.uk/tweetfleet-slack-invites/).